CloudHealth/amazon-pricing/README.md

 This gem follows the standard conventions for installation on any system with Ruby and RubyGems installed and uses Bundler for gem installation and build management.

-### Get an AWS account

-Before you can make use of this gem you will need an Amazon Web Services account.

 ### Install the amazon-pricing gem (Canonical Release)

 This is the standard install for stable releases from RubyGems.